Home Compare HEXA-B.ST vs MRK.DE

 Hexagon AB (publ) vs Merck KGaA: Which Stock Looks Stronger in 2026?

-Structurally, Hexagon AB (publ) and Merck KGaA are closely matched — neither holds a meaningful edge overall.
-Merck KGaA still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Hexagon AB (publ) carrying a narrow edge on valuation.
+Merck KGaA still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Merck KGaA, which does not confirm the structural lead.
+That leaves a split case: the structural lead stays with Hexagon AB (publ), but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.